torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 </CodeBlock>

-It does more or less the same as the custom solution.
-It caches dependencies in a separate layer.
+While it does more or less the same as the custom solution.
+It caches dependencies in a separate layer and has some other [benefits](https://github.com/LukeMathWalker/cargo-chef#benefits-of-cargo-chef).
-But with some more [benefits](https://github.com/LukeMathWalker/cargo-chef#benefits-of-cargo-chef).

 ## Installing Rust Binaries With Cargo Binstall